pbzona/.dotfiles/README.md

 These are other custom things I've written that support the tools in `bin` or are otherwise used in automation.
 For the most part, these will need to be sourced manually.

+### links.manifest

+This is the manifest for my awful custom symlinking script.
+See [LINKING](docs/LINKING.md) for details.

 ## Todo

-Right now, my config files should be manually copied if you want to use them.
-I'm working on several scripts that will make these easier to try out by managing backups of existing configs and creating symlink.
-Yes I know about gnu-stow, I'm just a sick individual who enjoys writing bash scripts.

-I'm also working on getting all my other configurations added to this repo.
-It's way past time I start tracking my dotfiles in version control, but it's a work in progress :)
+I'm working on getting all my other configurations added to this repo.
+It's way past time I start tracking my dotfiles in version control, but it's a work in progress B)